 Stories of the Flood (the Deluge) Part I

-Often common themes demonstrate the locations from which they originate.
-It is interesting that many stories from around the Asian Pacific Rim include earthquakes and waters of the ocean rising or land sinking and mountains as refuge, often lacking any details of boats.
-These details confirm the account of the sinking of Pan in Oahspe.
-Following are just a few examples of the many widespread tales of the flood among the Pacific Island and Rim peoples.
+Often common story details demonstrate connections to regions from which they originate from.
+It is interesting, and certainly confirms Oahspe's account, that around the Asian Pacific Rim many of the stories have earthquakes and waters of the ocean rising or land sinking and mountains as refuge, often lacking any details of boats.
+Below are some examples of Pacific Island and Rim tales.

 || Batak (Sumatra): The earth once rested on the three horns of the giant snake Naga Padoha, who grew tired of its burden and shook it off into the sea...... ||

-According to the map of Pan in Oahspe, The Philippines were a part of Pan on the West Coast, and people from these regions also remember stories of mountains where the survivors found refuge:
+According to the map of Pan in Oahspe, The Philippines were a part of Pan on the West Coast, and these regions have stories of mountains where the survivors found refuge:

 According to Oahspe only a small number of I'hins (little people) survived the dark times before the flood --- some 12,000 out of what were once many millions worldwide more than three thousands of years before.
 These few I'hins were located on the continent of Pan.
 They were the little people who entered boats they were inspired to build and thus survived the submergence of the continent.
 Many thousands of years after the flood the race of the little people became impotent and extinct, but they had previously mixed with the natives of the lands where their refuge ships landed, and from the union sprung modern man, the Ihuan-Ghan (Read more of this in Oahspe's Book of Aph).

 Among the surviving stories of the flood, a common theme is that of families of brothers and sisters saved from the flood and becoming the ancestors of all the people of the world.
-The small numbers of survivors are ubiquitous in the flood stories, and the weavers of tales found ways to explain how they managed to repopulate the lands, and how the various skin colors came to be.
+The small numbers of survivors are ubiquitous in the flood stories, and the weavers of tales found ways to explain how they managed to repopulate, and how different colored people came to be.

 || Khmu (northwest Vietnam): First the Xa (Khmu) came out.
 The husband enlarged the hole and the Thai, the Lao, and the Lue came in turn.
 The wife took the stick and cut the gourd open, and the Vietnamese and Chinese came out.
 The Xa were soot-covered, so their skin is black.
 The Thai, Lao, and Lue were less sooty, so they are not as dark.
 The Vietnamese and Chinese were not soot-covered, so their skin is white. ||

-As we see from the above three Flood stories of South East Asia, the people of the east considered all the races of man to be descendants of flood survivors.
-The order in which the different colors appeared in the narratives may provide clues as to the identity of some of the survivors.
+As we see from the three Flood stories above, the people of the east were familiar with peoples of various skin colors but nevertheless considered them all to be descendents of flood survivors.
+The order in which the different colors appeared in the narratives is also significant, it may provide clues as to the identity of some of the survivors.
 Among the people of the Pacific rim are the ancient "Negrito" groups, the name denotes "small black person".
 They are spread far and wide across south east Asia.
-Although they generally have dark skin and woolly hair, they are no more related to Africans than any other racial group.
-Common features indicate they share their ancestry with ethnic groups that are "inexplicably" distant and isolated from one another.
+Although they have dark skin and woolly hair, they are no more related to Africans than any other racial group.
+Common features indicate they share the same ancestry with ethnic groups that are "inexplicably" distant and isolated from one another.
 While many of these little people were dark skinned, not all of them are.
 Other ubiquitous characteristics such as diminutive height, particular dental characteristics (sundodonty vs sinodonty), curly hair and in various cases, copious body-hair, identify the ancient Ainu of the island of Hokkaido in Japan and Sakhalin and the Kuril Islands in eastern-most part of Russia, as related to Negritos further south.